 As with traditional surfing, the exact size and shape of SUP surf boards will match the ability (and weight) of the rider.
 An average length would be 7’ to 10’5” with a width from 27” to 32”.

 iSUPs are not usually the preference for surfing waves.
 The hard rails of regular SUPs are what allow you to cut into the waves.
 However, anyone who has those well-known stitches just above their eyebrow from their first surf lesson can attest to the advantage of an iSUP.
-If a softer experience sounds like what you are after, one of the best inflatable paddle boards for surfing is the Isle 10′ All Around Airtech.
-As the name suggests, this board has a variety of uses and is a great mid-priced option.
+If a softer experience sounds like what you are after, one of the best inflatable paddle boards for surfing is the Thurso Surf Waterwalker.
+As the name suggests, this board is at home in all conditions, including surf and is a great mid-priced option.

 This extreme off-shoot of SUPing is for the more adventurous paddler!

 This Standup Journal article can help you decide if white water SUP is your next stopover.

 A board offering stability will be your friend as you battle the rapids, continuous movement and rocks of white water.
 White water SUP boards achieve this stability in great widths, averaging from 30″ to 35″ and relatively short lengths, usually 10′ or under.